Great Man Theory of Leadership

 According to the Great Man Theory of leadership, leaders are God’s gift to humanity.
 No one would be able to become great if there is no such thing as innate leadership traits.
 The Great Man Theory can be compared to the idea that kings have a divine right to rule and govern their subjects.
 This divine right is inherited by their descendants.

 The Great Man Theory of leadership dates back to the times of the ancient Greek and Romans.
 Back then, leadership was correlated with unique, specific mental, physical or personal characteristics.
 Because leadership couldn’t be learned or taught, a certain level of divinity was attributed to them.

-The famous philosopher, sociologist, political theoretician and biologist Herbert Spencer refuted the Great Man Theory and called it childish, primitive and certainly not scientific.
+The famous philosopher, sociologist, political theoretician, biologist and sociologist Herbert Spencer refuted the Great Man Theory and called it childish, primitive and certainly not scientific.
 He assumed that leaders were products of their environment and argued that great personalities are formed by society.

-Another important rebuttal of the theory is the fact that there are great leaders who don’t possess these so-called natural leadership characteristics.
+Another important rebuttal of the theory is the fact that there are effective leaders who don’t possess these so-called natural leadership characteristics.
 If leadership was an innate quality or characteristic, everyone with these characteristics would end up in a leading position.
 Instead, however, research has shown that leadership is a highly complex matter and that countless factors influence the level of success a person will achieve.

 Furthermore, the Great Man Theory doesn’t include any scientific or verifiable explanations on how or when great leaders arise and become effective, what the required critical characteristics are, and why out of two equal leaders one fails.